IBM/merlin-docs/docs/workshop/06_cicd.md

 <!-- div:left-panel -->

-From the Merlin dashboard, launch the CI/CD application using the popup menu on the application
+From `Home>Overview` on the Merlin dashboard, launch the `IBM i CI/CD` application using the popup menu on the application

 <!-- div:right-panel -->